muratk3n/thirdwave/en/README.md

 ---

 Walk before you can run.
-And glide before you motor fly?
+Glide before you.. motor fly?

 "Orville and Wilbur Wright integrated and safely flew the first successful, controlled, powered airplane.
 The process they used was